skrodahl/NewTon/README.md

 **[Changelog](https://github.com/skrodahl/NewTon/blob/main/CHANGELOG.md)** | **[Release Notes](https://github.com/skrodahl/NewTon/releases/latest)**

-➷ **NewTon DC Tournament Manager** provides a clean, professional interface with offline-first design for reliable double-elimination darts tournaments.
+➷ **NewTon DC Tournament Manager** provides a clean, professional interface with offline-first design for reliable single and double-elimination darts tournaments.
 It runs entirely in your browser — no server, database, Internet connection, or installation required.

 🎯 **NewTon Chalker** is a companion x01 scoring app designed for tablets at the dartboard.
 Crash-proof with persistent match data, match history, and live statistics.
 Install as a PWA for a native app experience.